theinvincibleknight/Linux-Knowledge-Hub/clamav-installation.md

 ```

 ## Updating ClamAV Virus Database:
-After installing CLAMAV, it's important to update its virus definition database to ensure it can detect the latest threats:
+You don't have to run (`sudo freshclam`) manually as it will be running automatically after installing CLAMAV.

 ```bash
 sudo freshclam
 ```
 `Freshclam` is a tool specifically designed for this task.
 Simply calling it on the command line will update the database.
+It's important to update its virus definition database to ensure it can detect the latest threats.

 ### **Errors:**